Weekend Adventure Planner: 3 Ways to Enjoy Spring in Portland

 - Directions: You’ll find the trailhead 40 minutes from Portland.
 Hop on Highway 30 west from Portland to the Sauvie Island Bridge.
 Turn right and go over the bridge (it becomes Sauvie Island Road).
 If you don’t have an ODFW permit, stop at the Cracker Barrel store to pick one up.
 Continue on Sauvie Island road for two more miles, then turn right onto Reeder Road.
 Continue on Reeder Road 12 more miles to the trailhead at the road’s end.

-- Passes: You’ll need an Oregon Department of Fish and Wildlife (ODFW) permit, which costs $7 for the day or $22 for the year.
+- Passes: You’ll need an Oregon Department of Fish and Wildlife (ODFW) permit.
 Snag one at one of several Sauvie Island locations listed on the Warrior Point Trailhead page.

 Happy weekend adventuring!